 Making your Google Form a quiz

 The next function we're going to look at is the quiz function.
 To turn your form into a quiz, click on the "Settings" tab in the form builder.
-Then, scroll down to the "Quiz" section and enable the "Make this a quiz" option.
+Then, scroll down to the "Quiz" section and enable "Make this a quiz" in the Google Forms options.

 It'll enable a few new options where you can choose how your quiz is graded, what the passing score is, and whether you want to shuffle the order of the questions.
 Once you've added the question, click on the "Answer key" button to add the correct answers and point values for each question.